shelleg/shellegDoc/source/playbooks/index.rst

 Playbooks
 ================

-All the role's magix glued together:
+All the role's magic glued together:

 site.yml -> performs